edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     import secrets
     print(secrets.token_urlsafe(32))

-Once you have generated your key, configure it in EdgeDB like this:
+Once you have generated your key, configure it in Gel like this:

 .. code-block:: edgeql